 It is this journey which has inspired me to become a mindfulness based psychotherapist.
 I want to help and facilitate you as you set off on your own journey towards healing, well-being and understanding, and to show you, that unlike me, you do not necessarily have to take the long way round!.

 I initially trained as a counsellor, both in the person centred and psychodynamic traditions, which provided a great grounding for me and confirmed that this was the profession I wanted to work in; however, I felt I needed to deepen my understanding of how we create so much painful complexity in our minds and how this manifests as suffering in our bodies, so I trained for a further 4 years as a mindfulness based psychotherapist at the Karuna Institute in Devon, one of the leading training institutions in Europe (www.karuna-institute.co.uk) and from whom I received my Masters in Mindfulness Based Psychotherapeutic Practice.
 I am also an accredited member of the UK Council of Psychotherapists (UKCP) and a Mindfulness-based Supervisor.
 My interests and studies continue to deepen and broaden in response to my clients' needs and my own curiosity and now include Internal Family Systems, Somatic Experiencing, Compassionate Enquiry, Polyvagal theory and Wild Therapy.

-I currently have a private practice in Hanover and at About Balance in Brighton.
+I currently have a private practice in Hanover, Brighton.
 Before this I worked (and taught) at About Balance Brighton and the Centre for Better Health, a mental health / wellness clinic in Hackney.
 I have also studied with the Vietnamese Zen Master Thich Nhat Hahn at Plum Village in Southern France (www.plumvillage.org/about/thich-nhat-hanh), with whom I learned how to teach both mindfulness and meditation .
 Prior to this I worked in the arts running a variety of organisations across independent film, theatre, music and the visual arts.